 Key takeaway: With the convenience of online shopping, physical stores need to offer a reason for customers to visit.
 Personalization and a quality in-store experience are important ways to consistently attract customers.

 Developing relationships with vendors becomes critical when opening a retail location.
 Small business owners face challenges, and it’s important to consistently please customers despite those challenges.
 Building strong relationships with vendors is a good way for business owners, especially retail shop owners, to prevent potential issues.

-If you're able to quickly develop relationships with vendors, it will set your business up for success.
-This can prove difficult if you're using overseas vendors.
+If you can quickly develop relationships with vendors, it will set your business up for success.
+This can prove difficult if you’re using overseas vendors.

 “The global supply chain is changing rapidly,” said Lassow.
 “Current trade uncertainty makes it difficult to build global relationships that will provide you with the goods and services you need.
 If you plan to fully or partially source your products from outside of the U.S., get support.
 Be sure that part of your operations planning includes partnering with experts in sourcing, logistics, customs and tax.”